UnknownUser5820/SoundList/README.md

 2. `Originals.json` is a list of all original audios by the original uploaders

 ***Notice these two files will not get updated constantly like the `Sounds.json` file***

+If you have questions or wish to join this small Audio Sandbox project contact me on discord `unknownuseruwu`